Goals by McDavid, Draisaitl lead Oilers past Blackhawks 5-2 - WHIZ News

 EDMONTON, Alberta (AP) — Connor McDavid and Leon Draisaitl each had a goal and an assist as the Edmonton Oilers beat the Chicago Blackhawks 5-2 on Saturday night.

-Tyson Barrie, Kailer Yamamoto and Ryan McLeod also scored for the Oilers (13-4-0), who improved to 8-1-0 at home.
+Tyson Barrie, Kailer Yamamoto and Ryan McLeod also scored for the Oilers (13-4-0), who got four goals in the first period and improved to 8-1-0 at home.

+“I liked the win.
+I thought we were a little loose, especially early,” McDavid said.
+“I liked our second period.
+I thought we gave them some chances that we probably shouldn’t have given them, but overall I liked our game.”

 Alex DeBrincat had a pair of goals for the Blackhawks (5-10-2), who had won four straight games.